fusionpbx/fusionpbx-docs/source/getting_started/backup.rst

  chmod 755 fusionpbx-backup.sh

 Once this is complete you will have the backup ready to execute by ./fusion-backup.sh or from the daily cron job.
 From Advanced > Backup you can download the backup also.
-(If you get "504 Gateway Time-out" just keep reloading the page untill the the download box appears)